 What good is a graduate degree—to students, their communities, or the world—without understanding how to do the most good with it?
 That’s the thinking behind the Graduate Institute for Professional Development and Career Planning.
 A named endowment would allow this institute to develop new ways to prepare students for a competitive, ever-changing job market and open their eyes to a wider range of career paths.

-This endowment opportunity would support additional training and workshops around ethics, pedagogy, grant writing, and diverse career exploration.
+Funding this endowment through 2O36 would support additional training and workshops around ethics, pedagogy, grant writing, and diverse career exploration.
 It would connect students with research and training opportunities through partnerships with the Centers for Disease Control and Prevention, the High Museum of Art, Fortune 500 companies, and other organizations.
-All the while, students will develop professional skills that enhance their abilities to thrive in both academic and nonacademic careers.
+It will also enable students to develop professional skills that enhance their abilities to thrive in academic and nonacademic careers.

-Since its initial pilot in 2016-2018, Communities of Practice has brought together doctoral and master’s students, faculty, and practitioners from across the humanities and social sciences.
+Since launching its pilot program from 2016-2018, Communities of Practice has brought together doctoral and master’s students, faculty, and practitioners from across the humanities and social sciences.
 Together, they break down the boundaries between the university and the world, combining utilitarian approaches to international development—which stress efficiency, rationality, and personal gain—and those that recognize the importance of culture and meaning in understanding behavior.

-Endowing our Communities of Practice program allows us to expand and diversify our student population by engaging Atlanta’s diverse international communities.
+Endowing the Communities of Practice program through 2O36 allows Emory to expand and diversify our student population by engaging Atlanta’s diverse international communities.
 Providing much-needed tuition support and alleviating program-related expenses will make Emory the top choice for students from across the United States and around the world, allowing them to graduate with little or no debt as they enter service-related careers in global sustainable development.

 Kimberly Jacob Arriola 01PH